svelte-society/recipes-mvp/build-setup.md

 </style>
 ```

-The same is true for PostCSS as well, which also applies to any PostCSS plugins, like TailwindCSS.
+The same is true for PostCSS as well, which also applies to any PostCSS plugins, like TailwindCSS (see [Tailwind demo here](https://github.com/tailwindcss/setup-examples/tree/master/examples/sapper)).

 ## Writing Your Own Preprocessors